Your Guide to Stress Leave in Ontario

 You also have legal obligations if you need to take stress/sick leave.

-Ideally, it would be best if you let your employer know before taking leave before you do so.
-If you have to start the leave before you can notify your employer, you must let them know immediately after starting it.
-You don’t need to give written notice; verbal notice is also acceptable.
+It’s best to inform your employer before taking leave.
+If you have to start your leave before notifying your employer, you must inform them immediately after starting it.
+Verbal notice is sufficient; you don’t need to provide written notice.

 Even if you cannot notify your employer that you need time off for sick/stress leave, you do not lose the right to take the leave.